MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_03B_Working_with_Windows_PowerShell_Pipeline.md

 ### Task 3: Run a method of a Windows Management Instrumentation (WMI) object

-1. Close all applications other than the **Windows PowerShell console**.
+1. Close all applications other than the **Windows PowerShell** console.
 1. In the console, enter the following command, and then press the Enter key:

    ```powershell